fluidweb-co/animate-helper/README.md

 ### NPM

-Require Bundle is also available on NPM:
+Animate Helper is also available on NPM:

 ```sh
 $ npm install animate-helper